emmajanedrews/base-template/_posts/2017-07-11-how-much-do-you-need-for-a-down-payment.md

 {% include youtube.html %}I recently sat down with some buyer specialists and they said that one of the biggest problems buyers are facing today is misinformation. **One of the biggest pieces of misinformation that has spread around is that you need a 20% down payment to purchase a home.&nbsp;**

 This simply isn’t true.
 There are a number of options you can choose where you won’t have to save up a fortune to buy a home.
 Fannie Mae and Freddie Mac both offer 3% down programs.
 FHA financing offers a 3.5% down payment and USDA and VA loans offer 0% down programs.
 USDA loans are for rural properties, and many homes here on the Gulf Coast qualify for it.
-VA loans are for active duty members and veterans of the Armed Forces.
+VA loans are for active duty members and veterans of the armed forces.
 <br>{% include pullquote.html %}
 <br>A lot of these programs are for “first-time buyers,” but that doesn’t just limit them to people who are buying their first home. **Technically, a “first-time buyer” is someone who hasn’t bought a home in the last three years.** That’s it.
 If you’ve been sitting on the sidelines waiting to make a move, this may be your opportunity.